R400m and counting: public sector bosses cash in as SOEs flounder

 DA MP Jan Naudé de Villiers asked the finance minister to provide full details for the total remuneration, benefits and bonuses of CEOs and the most senior officials at state-owned and state-linked entities reporting to him.

-In his response the minister revealed total pay, benefits and performance bonuses of senior officials in public finance institutions such as the Development Bank of Southern Africa, the South African Revenue Service, the Financial Sector Conduct Authority and the Financial Services Providers (FAIS) ombud.
+In his response, the minister revealed total pay, benefits and performance bonuses of senior officials in public finance institutions such as:

 He also revealed many operate outside the salary guidelines set by the department of public service and administration.